open-ecosystem-collective/.github/README.md

 **Partner Ecosystem Management as a Non-Code Open Source Contribution.**

 We build open methodology, playbooks, and governance frameworks
-for Cloud Native & Open Source companies (5–50 employees).
+for Cloud Native & Open Source companies (5–50 employees) who need
+partner ecosystem expertise but don't have a partner manager.

+Licensed **CC-BY-SA 4.0** – use it, adapt it, give back under the same terms.

 ---